department-of-veterans-affairs/next-build/README.md

 1. Run `yarn install`.

-1. Copy `.env.example` to `.env.local`.
+1. Copy `envs/.env.example` to `envs/.env.local`.
 This is a reasonable set of environment defaults for local development.

-1. Make sure your SOCKS access is running.
+1. Make sure your SOCKS access is running. (e.g. `vtk socks on`)

 1. Run `yarn dev`.